Results 25 - 31 of 31 results

 More details

-A complete first edition set of the Kay Thompson’s fabulous Eloise series brought to life by Hilary Knight’s inimitable illustrations, combining child-like wonder with warmth and comedy.
+Two first editions of the fabulous Eloise series with lovely illustrations by Hilary Knight.
 Starring the magnificently precocious Eloise, who can become dangerously influential to a daughter's life.

 ‘Oh my Lord we are going to Paris France, to get roses in our cheeks!’